Thomas Pownall: Later life

 In July 1780, Pownall anonymously published an essay titled A Memorial Most Humbly Addressed to the Sovereigns of Europe.
-This widely published document gained Pownall attention throughout Europe; the anonymity of its author was compromised by the use of extended passages from Administration of the Colonies.
-The essay propounded instructions to Europe's leaders on how to deal with a newly independent United States, pointing out that America's independence and rapid population growth would have a transformative effect on world trade.
+The widely published document gained Pownall attention throughout Europe; the anonymity of its author was compromised by the use of extended passages from Administration of the Colonies.
+The essay propounded instructions to Europe's leaders on how to deal with a newly independent United States by pointing out that America's independence and rapid population growth would have a transformative effect on world trade.
 He proposed that European leaders meet to establish worldwide regulations for what was essentially free trade.

-Pownall continued to maintain an interest in the United States after the war ended, although he never returned.
+Pownall continued to maintain an interest in the United States after the war ended although he never returned.
 He sought without success a commission in the Massachusetts militia, mostly as a formality so that he could present it during his European travels.
-He continued to write essays (new ones and revisions to older ones), and published an updated version of his 1755 map.
-In his later years, Pownall was introduced to Francisco de Miranda, a Venezuelan colonial general who favored Latin American independence from Spain.
-According to historian William Spence Robertson, significant arguments advanced by Miranda in his later efforts are traceable to Pownall's influence.
-Pownall also assisted Miranda explicitly, cultivating connections in the British government as he attempted to advance the independence agenda.
-Pownall's last major work was a treatise again arguing for free trade, and explicitly calling for British support of Latin American independence as a way to open those markets to British and American trade.
-Pownall died at Bath on 25 February 1805, and was interred in the church at Walcot.
+He continued to write essays (new ones and revisions to older ones) and published an updated version of his 1755 map.
+In his later years, Pownall was introduced to Francisco de Miranda, a Venezuelan colonial general who favoured Latin American independence from Spain.
+According to the historian William Spence Robertson, significant arguments advanced by Miranda in his later efforts are traceable to Pownall's influence.
+Pownall also assisted Miranda explicitly by cultivating connections in the British government as he attempted to advance the independence agenda.
+Pownall's last major work was a treatise again arguing for free trade and explicitly called for British support of Latin American independence as a way to open those markets to British and American trade.
+Pownall died at Bath on 25 February 1805 and was interred in the church at Walcot.